texx00/SimpleHTTPPostRequest-Android-/README.md

-# SimpleHTTPPostRequest #
+# Simple Async HTTP Post Request #

-This class is an easy way to perform an async HTTP POST request.
+[This class](https://github.com/texx00/SimpleHTTPPostRequest/blob/master/app/src/main/java/com/texx/simplehttppostrequest/HTTPPostTask.java "This class") is an easy way to perform an async HTTP POST request.
 This want to be a class for begginners and may be too simple for your needs.

 With only few lines is possible to perform a basic request with as many parameters as you want.

 ## How to use ##

-Import the class in your package then:
+Download and import the [HTTPPostTask.class](https://github.com/texx00/SimpleHTTPPostRequest/blob/master/app/src/main/java/com/texx/simplehttppostrequest/HTTPPostTask.java "This class") in your package then:

     HTTPPostTask.HTTPPostTaskListener listener=new HTTPPostTask.HTTPPostTaskListener(){
 		@Override